ctufts/ctufts.github.io/_posts/blog/2015-04-20-PlotlyIntegrationInShiny.md

 Last week I attended a couple of data science talks at the [DataPhilly](http://www.meetup.com/DataPhilly/) meetup.
 One of the presenters was Matt Sundquist from [Plotly](https://plot.ly/api/).
 He gave an overview of some of the capabilities and features of Plotly.
 During the talk, Matt mentioned that Plotly visualizations can be embedded into a [Shiny](http://shiny.rstudio.com/) application.
 Shiny is a web application framework available in RStudio which allows you to create web applications using only R.

 A while back I made a Shiny app as an exercise to learn about the framework using the [heart disease data set](https://archive.ics.uci.edu/ml/datasets/Heart+Disease) in the UCI repository.
 The app uses K-nearest neighbors to classify the presence or absence of heart disease given several features.
 I decided to alter the app using Plotly graphs in place of the [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html) graphs in the original app.
-You can try both apps out and get the code at the links below:
+You can try both apps out and get the code at the links below.
+The graphs can be found by clicking the <i>Visualize Features</i> tab in the app.
+(NOTE: The apps are embedded below for convenience and may appear somewhat compressed.
+For the best visability you may want to view the app in a separate window by clicking the provided links)

 * [KNN Heart Disease App](http://miningthedetails.shinyapps.io/knn-dashboard-shiny)
   * [KNN Heart Disease GitHub](https://github.com/ctufts/knn-dashboard-shiny)

+<iframe src="http://miningthedetails.shinyapps.io/knn-dashboard-shiny" width = "100%" height = "600px" ></iframe>

 * [KNN Heart Disease App with Plotly](http://miningthedetails.shinyapps.io/knn-dashboard-shiny-plotly)
   * [KNN Heart Disease with Plotly GitHub](https://github.com/ctufts/knn-dashboard-shiny-plotly)

+<iframe src="http://miningthedetails.shinyapps.io/knn-dashboard-shiny-plotly" width = "100%" height = "600px" ></iframe>

 # Overview of the Shiny App Layout
 The apps contains 4 tabs: